 We continue along the lines that we proposed with Bucher in~\cite{Bucher-Monod_tree}.
 Choose some apartment $E\in \sA$ and denote by $H<G$ its (set-wise) stabiliser in $G$.
 The restriction to tuples in $E$ is a chain map

+where $\ell^\infty_\mathrm{alt}$ denotes bounded alternating functions.
 The claim is that this map is bijective, thus establishing an isomorphism between the continuous bounded cohomology of $G$ and of $H$.
 This will complete the proof because $H$ is an amenable group and is therefore boundedly acyclic.

 The injectivity of the claim follows from the transitivity of $G$ on $\sA$ and the definition of the flatmate complex $\simplex_\sF X$.
 Surjectivity is the only time where we are using the strong transitivity, as follows.